M Idioms

 - unethical or illegal activity, cheating

-The company was involved in some monkey business with the tax department and have hired a lawyer to defend themselves.
+The company was involved in some monkey business with the tax department.

-The large gangster mopped the floor up with the young man.
+The large man mopped the floor with the young man.

 mope around

-The boy was forced to stay home and spent the morning moping around the house.
+The boy was forced to stay home so he spent the morning moping around the house.

 more and more